-The Group has also been offering banking products and services in Ukraine since 2004 through its subsidiary, Kredobank.
-As at the date of this Base Prospectus, the operations of Kredobank do not constitute a significant portion of the Group's operations.
+The Group has also been offering banking products and services in Ukraine since 2004 through its subsidiary, Kredobank As at the date of this Base Prospectus, the operations of Kredobank do not constitute a significant portion of the Group's operations.

-With 1,090 retail branches, 535 agencies and 3,106 ATMs as at 30 June 2019, PKO BP has the largest and most extensive distribution network for banking products and services in Poland which enables it to attract and service clients throughout Poland.
-As at 30 June 2019, PKO BP employed 28,057 full-time equivalent staff and employees.
+With 1.1 thousand retail branches, 0.5 thousand agencies and 3.1 thousand ATMs as at 30 June 2020, PKO BP has the largest and most extensive distribution network for banking products and services in Poland which enables it to attract and service clients throughout Poland.
+As at 30 June 2020, PKO BP employed 27.3 full-time equivalent staff and employees.

-The Group holds a leading position in the Polish housing mortgage loan market in terms of outstanding volume and new sale and its share in new sales of mortgage loans to retail banking customers amounted to 27.0 per cent. as at 30 June 2019.
+The Group holds a leading position in the Polish housing mortgage loan market in terms of outstanding volume and new sale and its share in new sales of mortgage loans to retail banking customers amounted to 27 per cent. as at 30 June 2020.
 PKO BP has a legacy portfolio of CHF-denominated mortgage loans, the active selling of which has been materially restricted since the fourth quarter of 2008.
 The sale of mortgage loans denominated in foreign currencies ceased in December 2011 in PKO BP and in June 2012 in Nordea Bank Polska S.A.
-As at 30 June 2019, the share of foreign currency mortgage loans was 22.9 per cent.
-As at 30 June 2019, the gross carrying amount of housing mortgage loans granted by the Group was PLN 111 billion.
+As at 30 June 2020, the share of foreign currency mortgage loans was 6.6 per cent.
+As at 30 June 2020, the gross carrying amount of housing mortgage loans granted by the Group was PLN 117.0 billion.

-PKO BP's and the Bank's primary residential loan products consist of products offered under the brand "Wlasny Kqt Hipoteczny" (consisting primarily of standard repayment mortgages for financing home or apartment purchases, renovations or refurbishments).
+PKO BP's and the Bank's primary residential loan products consist primarily of standard repayment mortgages for financing home or apartment purchases, renovations or refurbishments.
 These loans are secured by mortgages on the property being acquired or other property.
-Until such mortgages are registered in the mortgage register, PKO BP and the Bank insure the receivables under such loans during the interim period.
+Until such mortgages are registered in the mortgage register, PKO BP and the Bank insure the receivables under such loans during the interimperiod.